DavesCodeMusings/repl-buddy/README.md

 Create an issue in GitHub and I'll see if I can fix it.
 Though please be patient as I am a developer team of one.

 ## Why is it Y2K all over again?
 Functions like `ls()` and `touch()` depend on accurate system time for the file modification timestamp.
 The `date()` function is another obvious one.
-If you don't set the clock when your microcontroller boots, it's going to think the date-time is Jan 1, 2000 at midnight.
+If you don't set the clock when your microcontroller boots, it's going to think it's Jan 1, 2000 at midnight.

 You can remedy this by setting the time in boot.py, like so:
 ```